AnaviTechnology/anavi-docs/anavi-macro-pad-10-knobs-3-knob-1/anavi-macro-pad-10-knobs-3-knob-1.md

 * Peel Off Protective Films from the Acrylic Enclosure

-Peel off the protective films from both sides of the two laser cut transparent acrylic parts.
+Peel off the protective films from both sides of the three laser cut transparent acrylic parts.
 The removal of the protective films is quite annoying but once you get rid of them, the acrylic enclosure will be crystal clear and fully transparent.

 * Assemble the Acrylic Enclosure

 Assemble the acrylic enclosures.
-In the cardboard box you also will find M3 black plastic screws, nuts and standoffs.
+In the cardboard box you also will find four M3 screws and eight M3 nuts.
 Although you can assemble them with your bare hands a screw driver might be handy.

-First place 4 of the stand-offs with screws to the bottom acrylic part.
-After that, place ANAVI Macro Pad 10 on top of them.
-The printed circuit board has 4 mounting holes for this purpose.
+First place 4 screws up through the solid acrylic bottom plate.
+Fasten the screws to the bottom plate with 4 M3 nuts.

+Next, place the ANAVI Macro Pad 10 PCB on top of of the bottom plate with the XIAO-RP2040 and knob facing away from the bottom plate passing the screws through the 4 mounting holes in the PCB.

-Add the rest of stand-offs on top of the ANAVI Macro Pad 10 to secure the printed circuit board to the bottom part as shown in the video.
-Place the top acrylic part and fasten it with the 4 M3 nuts.
-Finally add the silicon protective pads to the screws on the bottom.
+Add the U-shaped acrylic spacer plate on top of the PCB with the cutout leaving room for the USB port on the XIAO-RP2040.

+Place the top acrylic part and gently fasten it with the 4 M3 nuts.

+Finally add the foam protective pads to the screws on the bottom.

 * Keycaps